learning-zone/javascript-basics/README.md

 ## Q. ***What is the purpose of clearTimeout method?***

-The `clearTimeout()` function is used in javascript to clear the timeout which has been set by `setTimeout()` function before that. i.e, The return value of setTimeout() function is stored in a variable and it’s passed into the clearTimeout() function to clear the timer.
+The `clearTimeout()` function is used in javascript to clear the timeout which has been set by `setTimeout()` function before that. i.e, The return value of setTimeout() function is stored in a variable and it\'s passed into the `clearTimeout()` function to clear the timer.

 For example, the below setTimeout method is used to display the message after 3 seconds.
 This timeout can be cleared by clearTimeout() method.

 ```js